simpleanalytics/docs/_docs/20_install-script/02_custom.md

 last_modified_at: 2022-04-14
 ---

-Normally you want to trigger a custom page view for _Single Page Apps_ (SPA's) like React, Vue, and Angular.
+Normally you want to trigger a custom page view for _Single Page Apps_ (SPAs) like React, Vue, and Angular.
 Because pages are not completely reloaded on navigation we need a way to track those navigations as page views.

 For some analytics tools like Google Analytics you need to trigger a page view via their script.
 For Simple Analytics this is different.

-> With Simple Analytics there is **no** need to implement anything to detect page views in SPA's.
+> With Simple Analytics there is **no** need to implement anything to detect page views in SPAs.
 It all works out of the box.

 <details>
 <summary>Technical explanation</summary>